 Chris King, JD, PhD

-Dr. King is an assistant professor of psychology at Montclair State University, where he teaches and conducts research primarily related to adult and juvenile clinical-forensic psychology, correctional psychology, public safety psychology, and mental health law.
+Dr. King is an assistant professor of psychology at Montclair State University, where he teaches and conducts research primarily related to adult and juvenile clinical-forensic psychology, correctional psychology, police and public safety psychology, and mental health law.

 He received his JD and PhD in clinical psychology with a forensic concentration from Drexel University in Philadelphia, Pennsylvania.
 Although a non-resident active lawyer in Pennsylvania, Dr. King does not currently practice law.
 Instead, he utilizes his legal training for conducting legal research relevant to the intersection of applied psychology and law.

 Besides research, Dr. King also teaches graduate and undergraduate courses in forensic mental health assessment, forensic and correctional treatment, and law and psychology.
-In addition, he currently engages in clinical work as a three-year supervised permit holder in the areas of therapeutic assessment, cognitive behavior therapy for adolescents and adults with complex psychological problems, and public safety psychological screening.
+In addition, he currently engages in clinical work as a three-year supervised permit holder in the areas of therapeutic assessment, cognitive behavior therapy for adolescents and adults with complex psychological problems, and police and public safety psychological screening.

 Dr. King's lab is staffed by his PhD mentees, master's students in clinical psychology, and undergraduate students.

-Jill Del Pozzo (PhD student)
+- Jill Del Pozzo

-Alma Munoz-Enriquez (BA student)
+- Alma Munoz-Enriquez

-Brianna Doerflein (BA student)
+- Brianna Doerflein

 Interested MSU Students